-Item Set-up Item Set-up Transfer clock Internal clock (f1 / f8 / f32) Continuous receive 0 Disabled source 0 External clock (CLKi pin) mode Enabled RTS function 0 RTS function enabled Output transfer clock 0 Not selected RTS function disabled to multiple pins (Note 1) Selected CLK polarity Input reception data at the rising edge of the transfer clock Input reception data at the rising edge of the transfer clock Input reception data at the rising edge of the transfer clock Input reception data at the rising edge of the transfer clock 0 Pin shared by CTS and RTS CTS and RTS separated Input reception data at the falling edge of the Data logic select function 0 No reverse transfer clock (Note 3) Reverse Transfer clock 0 LSB first TxD, RxD I/O 0 No reverse MSB first polarity reverse bit (Note 3) Reverse
+Item Set-up Item Set-up Transfer clock Internal clock (f1 / f8 / f32) Continuous receive 0 Disabled source 0 External clock (CLKi pin) mode Enabled RTS function 0 RTS function enabled Output transfer clock 0 Not selected RTS function disabled to multiple pins (Note 1) Selected CLK polarity 0 Input reception data at CTS/RTS 0 Pin shared by CTS and RTS the rising edge of the transfer clock separation function (Note 2) CTS and RTS separated Input reception data at falling edge of the function 0 No reverse transfer clock Reverse Transfer clock 0 LSB first TxD, RxD I/O 0 No reverse MSB first polarity reverse bit (Note 3) Reverse

 Note 1: This can be selected only when UART1 is used in combination with the internal clock.
 When this function is selected, neither UART1 CTS/RTS function, nor UART0 CTS/RTS separation function can be utilized.
-Set the UART1 CTS/RTS disable bit to "1".
+Set the UART1 CTS/RTS disable bit to "0".

 Note 2: UART0 only.
-(UART1 CTS/RTS function cannot be used when this function is selected.)
-Note 3: UART2 only.
+(UART1 $\overline{\text{CTS}}/\overline{\text{RTS}}$ function cannot be used when this function is selected.)

 - Operation (1) Writing dummy data to the UARTi transmit buffer register, setting the receive enable bit to "1", and the transmit enable bit to "1", makes the data receivable status ready.
-At this time, the output from the RTSi pin goes to "L" level, which informs the transmission side that the data receivable status is ready (output the transfer clock from the IC on the transmission side after checking that the RTS output has gone to "L" level). - (2) In synchronization with the first rising edge of the transfer clock, the input signal to the RxDi pin is stored in the highest bit of the UARTi receive register.
+At this time, the output from the RTSi pin goes to "L" level, which informs the transmission side that the data - receivable status is ready (output the transfer clock from the IC on the transmission side after checking that the RTS output has gone to "L" level). - (2) In synchronization with the first rising edge of the transfer clock, the input signal to the RxDi pin is stored in the highest bit of the UARTi receive register.
 Then, data is taken in by shifting right the content of the UARTi reception data in synchronization with the rising edges of the transfer clock. - (3) When 1-byte data lines up in the UARTi receive register, the content of the UARTi receive register is transmitted to the UARTi receive buffer register.
 The transfer clock stops at "H" level.
-At this time, the receive complete flag and the UARTi receive interrupt request bit goes - (4) The receive complete flag goes to "0" when the lower-order byte of the UARTi buffer register is read.
+At this time, the receive complete flag and the UARTi receive interrupt request bit goes to "1". - (4) The receive complete flag goes to "0" when the lower-order byte of the UARTi buffer register is read.